-No Ordinary Sheila unfurls the life story of the adventurous, multi-talented Sheila Natusch: from first opening her eyes to nature — and the task of getting it down on paper — while growing up on Stewart Island as the daughter of a ranger and an artist; through befriending Janet Frame during teacher training, to the dozens of books Natusch has gone on to write and/or illustrate.
-Veteran filmmaker Hugh Macdonald (This is New Zealand) directs this portrait of a lover of nature and life, her joy unbowed by age.
-No Ordinary Sheila is debuts at the 2017 NZ International Film Festival.
+No Ordinary Sheila unfurls the life story of the adventurous, multi-talented Sheila Natusch: from first opening her eyes to nature while growing up on Stewart Island, as the daughter of a ranger and an artist; through befriending Janet Frame during teacher training, to the many books Natusch went on to write and/or illustrate.
+Filmmaker Hugh Macdonald (This is New Zealand) directs this portrait of a lover of nature and life, her joy unbowed by age.
+Natusch died on 10 August 2017, just days after watching the film as part of a packed house at the 2017 Wellington Film Festival.

 With his third feature, director Paul Oremland is also one of the subjects.
 Oremland’s quest is to track down 100 men that he’s met through sex over 40 years, taking him on a global journey from Raglan to London.
 Through interviews and personal reflection he charts changing attitudes to gay experience: exploring sex, joy, AIDS, friendship, and the value of monogamy versus polyamory.
 After debuting at American LGBTQ festival Frameline, the film was set to screen at the 2017 NZ International Film Festival.